tnballo/scapegoat/README.md

 use smallvec::{smallvec, SmallVec};

 // This const is an argument to each generic constructor below.
-// So we'll use *only the bare minium* memory for 5 elements.
+// So we'll use *only the bare minimum* memory for 5 elements.
-// * Stack RAM usage can be precisely controlled: per map instance (constructor call-site).
+// - Stack RAM usage can be precisely controlled: per map instance (constructor call-site).
-// * To save executable RAM/ROM (monomorphization!), stick to a single global like this. const CAPACITY: usize = 5;
+// - To save executable RAM/ROM (monomorphization!), stick to a global capacity like this. const CAPACITY: usize = 5;

 let mut example = SGMap::<_, _, CAPACITY>::new(); // BTreeMap::new()